10 tips to learn French fast

 Alternate between traditional study methods and more playful ones.
 You love detective novels?
 Why not read them in French?
 If you prefer lighter reads, buy magazines and use them to learn new vocabulary in relation to your passions.
-Comics? are a very useful way to learn French, a mix of text and images facilitate the understanding and learning of French.
+Comics are a very useful way learning French, a mix of text and images facilitate the understanding and learning of French.

 4. Find a partner